 Pay off debt faster with a 0% APR credit card.

+It can be difficult to accept the fact that a credit card might be the solution to credit card debt, but hear me out.
 In reality, certain types of credit cards, 0% APR and balance transfer credit cards, offer introductory offers that can help you save money and get out of debt.

 With balance transfer credit cards, you’ll get 0% APR for anywhere from 12 – 21 months.
 If you transfer several or all of your high interest balances over – then use your introductory period to absolutely destroy your debts – you’ll save money on interest and become debt-free at a much faster pace.
 When you’re not forced to pay interest on your balances, every penny you pay goes directly towards the principal of your loan.